We Invite you to join us for an information

 map) and seating is limited to

 18 people.
+The closest parking garages are the Union garage and the West Village garage.
 We hope to see you there!

 Why Earn a Master's Degree in Occupational Therapy?